-One of the exciting social initiatives through Hope over the past few years has been the development of our Charity Shops
+One of Hope Church’s exciting social initiatives over the past few years has been the development of our Charity Shops

 Our shops have worked as an excellent bridge between the church and community and has not only raised the profile of Hope Church but also given people opportunity to talk about and discover the Christian faith.

 If you have chance to pop along to the shop you will meet friendly staff and receive a warm welcome.
 Many satisfied customers have commented about the atmosphere of the shop in addition to the great goods and quality service.
 Such is the reception that lots of our regulars simply drop by to have a chat.

 The shops give 11 local people part time employment, and to many more people the opportunity to volunteer with us.
 We currently run four shops, offering a huge range of quality, pre-loved goods at very reasonable prices.

 "Everyone who works in the shops is amazed by the warm welcome received by local people - we really feel part of the community.
 It’s a real joy to work here, the people are so friendly and kind and there is a great atmosphere in the place"Mary Holliss

 How to find us…

 Saturday | 9 – 3